jhowtan/gek2000/week12.md

 ## FDR (Chautauqua)

 * tone: no urgency on FDR's part to enter the war.
+* President given authority by congress to maintain neutrality (neutrality acts)
+* war profits a factor in pushing country to war, some could sway public opinion that it is beneficial for local economy, choosing peace is more important than profits.

 >They would tell you — and, unfortunately, their views would get wide publicity — that __if they could produce and ship this and that and the other article to belligerent nations the unemployed of America would all find work__, They would tell you that if they could extend credit to warring nations that credit would be used in the United States to build homes and factories and pay our debts.
 They would tell you that America once more would capture the trade of the world.

 * already knew that by 1936 for america to get out of depression was to go into war spending but he did not get america into the war.
+* i.e. Entering the war would eliminate or decrease unemployment, but FDR chose not to join the war - New Deal did not solve GD, entry into WW2 did.

 >If we face the choice of profits or peace, the Nation will answer- must answer — "we choose peace."